cgandini/Physochlaina_orientalis/README.md

 # Physochlaina_orientalis
 Scripts used during the assembly and analysis of P. orientalis mitochondrial genome

 The scripts posted here were used to analyze the mitochondrial genome of the Solanaceae Phyoschlaina orientalis.
-Script are more a combination of different programs than a program itself.
+Scripts are more a combination of different programs than a program itself.
 So you need to check you have installed all pre-requisites in your path before running them.
 If you used them please cite: "XXX"

 1- Calculate contig read depth